Citizen science: Europe

 The English naturalist Charles Darwin (1809–1882) is widely regarded to have been one of the earliest citizen science contributors in Europe (see § History).
 A century later, citizen science was experienced by adolescents in Italy during the 1980s, working on urban energy usages and air pollution.

 In his book "Citizen Science", Alan Irwin considers the role that scientific expertise can play in bringing the public and science together and building a more scientifically active citizenry, empowering individuals to contribute to scientific development.
 Since then a citizen science green paper was published in 2013, and European Commission policy directives have included citizen science as one of five strategic areas with funding allocated to support initiatives through the 'Science With and For Society (SwafS)', a strand of the Horizon 2020 programme.
 This includes significant awards such as the EU Citizen Science Project, which is creating a hub for knowledge sharing, coordination, and action.
 The European Citizen Science Association (ECSA) was set up in 2014 to encourage the growth of citizen science across Europe, to increase public participation in scientific processes, mainly by initiating and supporting citizen science projects as well as conducting research.
 ECSA has a membership of over 250 individual and organisational members from over 30 countries across the European Union and beyond.

 Examples of citizen science organisations and associations based in Europe include the Biosphere Expeditions (Ireland), Bürger schaffen Wissen (Germany), Scivil (Belgium), Citizen Science Lab at Leiden University (Netherlands), Ibercivis (See External Links), Österreich forscht (Austria).
 Other organisations can be found here: EU Citizen Science.

-The European Citizen Science Association was created in 2014.
+The European Citizen Science Association was created in 2014, with some nations also having national bodies, such as Citizen Science Ireland.

 In 2023, the European Union Prize for Citizen Science was established.
 Bestowed through Ars Electronica, the prize was designed to honor, present and support "outstanding projects whose social and political impact advances the further development of a pluralistic, inclusive and sustainable society in Europe".